minaminao/foundry-stringutils/README.md

-# String & slice utility library for Solidity
+# Foundry - String & Slice Utility Library for Solidity

+This library is a fork of [solidity-stringutils](https://github.com/Arachnid/solidity-stringutils) and was created for my own use.
+This repository follows the Foundry format and the style guide of Solidity, and [the long-abandoned warnings](https://github.com/Arachnid/solidity-stringutils/pull/56) displayed at compile time have been fixed.

 ## Overview

 Functionality in this library is largely implemented using an abstraction called a 'slice'.
 A slice represents a part of a string - anything from the entire string to a single character, or even no characters at all (a 0-length slice).
 Since a slice only has to specify an offset and a length, copying and manipulating slices is a lot less expensive than copying and manipulating the strings they reference.

 To further reduce gas costs, most functions on slice that need to return a slice modify the original one instead of allocating a new one; for instance, `s.split(".")` will return the text up to the first '.', modifying s to only contain the remainder of the string after the '.'.
 In situations where you do not want to modify the original slice, you can make a copy first with `.copy()`, for example: `s.copy().split(".")`.
 Try and avoid using this idiom in loops; since Solidity has no memory management, it will result in allocating many short-lived slices that are later discarded.